AdobeDocs/campaign-web.en/help/v8/get-started/list-filters.md

 >[!CONTEXTUALHELP]
 >id="acw_list_export"
 >title="Export the list"
 >abstract="Click **Export** to download the list as a CSV file.
-Only the rows currently loaded in the list and the columns visible on screen are exported.
-The active search and filters are applied to the export."
+Only the rows currently loaded in the list and the columns displayed on screen are exported.
+The current search and filters are applied to the export."

-You can export the contents of a list as a CSV file.
-This option is available on most overview tables in the Web UI, including delivery logs, sending logs, exclusion logs, tracking logs, and other list views.
+List screen data can be exported as CSV files.
+This option is also available for tracking logs.

 To export a list:

 1. Open the list you want to export.
-1. (Optional) Adjust the visible columns and apply any search or filters.
-Only the columns currently visible on screen are exported, and the active search and filters are applied.
+1. (Optional) Adjust the displayed columns and apply any search or filters.
+Only the columns displayed on screen are exported, and the current search and filters are applied.
-1. (Optional) Scroll down to load additional rows if needed.
-Only the rows currently loaded in the list are exported.
+1. (Optional) Scroll down to load more rows if needed.
+Only the rows shown in the list are exported.
 1. Click the **Export** button above the list.
 The file is saved to your browser's default download folder.

 <!--